XiovV/dokkup/README.md

 - [Show job status](#show-job-status)

 # Setup
-dokkup consists of two parts: the `agent` which runs on your servers, and the CLI tool which runs on your personal machine.
+dokkup consists of two parts: the agent and the CLI tool:

+- **agent** runs on the servers/nodes where you want to run your containers.
+It listens for incoming job requests and executes them.
+- **CLI** is used to dispatch job requests to the servers/nodes.

+The CLI requires two files, the inventory and the job files:

+- **inventory** contains information about your nodes, such as their agent's API key, URL and name.
+- **job** contains the configuration for the containers you want to deploy, it closely resembles a standard [docker-compose](https://docs.docker.com/compose) file.

 There is no need for a master node, your personal machine is the "master" node.